 Here’s a nice parrot

-If I also then revealed that I had deliberately made my purchase during the one week of the year when parrot prices quadruple for no apparent reason, I am in no doubt that I would end up returning said bird to the pet shop post-haste, in scenes not dissimilar to that famous Monty Python sketch (I’ll play myself, and the shopkeeper will be played by Michael Palin):
+If I also then revealed to her that I had deliberately made my purchase during the one week of the year when parrot prices quadruple, because every other man in the country wants to buy one, I am in no doubt that I would end up returning said bird to the pet shop post-haste, in scenes not dissimilar to that famous Monty Python sketch (I’ll play myself, and the shopkeeper will be played by Michael Palin):

 Me: “I would like to return this parrot.”

 Shopkeeper: “No, no, it’s resting, look.”